Calculus of multilinear differential operators, operator $L_\infty$-algebras and ${\it IBL}_\infty$-algebras: Formal operator -algebras

+Since $\oLLL$ is tight by Proposition~\ref{Pojedu za Taxem.}, then Lemma~\ref{TightRel} implies that $\tilde \alpha (\oJac_k)$ and thus also the right-hand side of the above display belongs to $\oG_{(\rada 11)} \Diff\lev h \prav(k)$, which is equivalent to the statement of the proposition. \end{proof} }

-\begin{remark} It is a standard fact that the individual structure operations $l_k:\bigotimes^k L \to L$, $k \geq 1$, of an $\LLL$-algebra can be assembled into a degree $-1$ coderivation $\delta$ on the cofree conilpotent cocommutative coassociative coalgebra \hbox{$\S^c(\uparrow\!
+\begin{remark} It is known that the individual structure operations $l_k:\bigotimes^k L \to L$, $k \geq 1$, of an $\LLL$-algebra can be assembled into a degree $-1$ coderivation $\delta$ on the cofree conilpotent cocommutative coassociative coalgebra \hbox{$\S^c(\uparrow\!
 L)$} cogenerated by the suspension of the underlying vector space $L$.
-The infinite number of axioms~\eqref{Zacinaji vedra} is then equivalent to the single equation~$\delta^2=0$, cf.~\cite[Theorem~2.3]{LM}.
+Then the infinite system of relations~\eqref{Zacinaji vedra} is equivalent to a single equation~$\delta^2=0$, cf.~\cite[Theorem~2.3]{LM}.

 Likewise, the structure operations of a formal operator $\LLL$-algebra in Definition~\ref{Opet jsem selhal.} assemble into a~co\-derivation $\delta_h$ of \hbox{$\S^c(\uparrow\!
 L)\lev h\prav $} that squares to $0$.
 We however do not know how to express conveniently the required decomposition~\eqref{Ztratil jsem vlecne lano.} in terms of $\delta_h$. \end{remark}